misaelnieto/misaelnieto.github.io/_posts/2020-05-11-gh-pages-migration-to-actions.md

 To configure the rsync connection to my server I created a SSH keypair using the [Ed25519 algorithm](https://medium.com/risan/upgrade-your-ssh-key-to-ed25519-c6e8d60d3c54).
 After that I copied the private key and pasted it as `DEPLOY_KEY` into my repo's [encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets).

-I added `.nojekyll` for to my repository so that the GH Pages robot won't try to build my site.
+I created a `.nojekyll` file in the root of my repository so that the GH Pages robot won't try to build my site.

 Finally I reconfigured my DNS to point to the new server.
 And this is the way it looks now.

 ![After update]({{site.baseurl}}/media/screenshots/Screenshot_2020-05-12-blog.png){:class="img-responsive"}